microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // @public
 export function enableArrayObservation(): void;

-// @alpha (undocumented)
+// @public
 export class EventBinding {
-    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @alpha, but its signature references "HTMLBindingDirective" which is marked as @internal constructor(directive: HTMLBindingDirective);
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "HTMLBindingDirective" which is marked as @internal constructor(directive: HTMLBindingDirective);
-    // (undocumented)
     bind(source: any, context: ExecutionContext, targets: ViewBehaviorTargets): void;
-    // (undocumented)
-    createBehavior(): ViewBehavior;
+    createBehavior(targets: ViewBehaviorTargets): ViewBehavior;
-    // Warning: (ae-incompatible-release-tags) The symbol "directive" is marked as @alpha, but its signature references "HTMLBindingDirective" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "directive" is marked as @public, but its signature references "HTMLBindingDirective" which is marked as @internal
     //
     // (undocumented)
     readonly directive: HTMLBindingDirective;
-    // (undocumented)
+    // @internal (undocumented)
     handleEvent(event: Event): void;
-    // Warning: (ae-forgotten-export) The symbol "FASTEventSource" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    protected removeEventListener(target: FASTEventSource): void;
-    // (undocumented)
     unbind(source: any, context: ExecutionContext, targets: ViewBehaviorTargets): void;
 }